ScarcelyThere/commandtolidil/README.md

 Using It
 --------
-This command filter implements the commands `Clean all`, `PrintSelfTestPage`, and `ReportLevels`, most of which you can issue from the Web-based interface or a tool like `system-config-printer`.
+This command filter implements the commands `Clean all`, `PrintSelfTestPage`, `PrintAlignmentPage`, and `ReportLevels`, most of which you can issue from the Web-based interface or a tool like `system-config-printer`.

 `PrintSelfTestPage` prints the self-alignment scanning sheet one usually gets when installing new ink cartridges and turning the printer on.
+`PrintAlignmentPage` does the same thing.

 `Clean all` performs a level one cleaning.